 Looking for parking on the streets of Manhattan can be stressful.
 Finding parking on the streets of Manhattan can be considered a miracle.
 The business districts are particularly troubling.
 Be advised there are many parking lots throughout Manhattan.
 Rates may vary with location, time of the year and time of day.
 On average 4 hours would cost you about $15.00.
 On most streets parking is regulated by meters and accepts quarters.
 This parking option may be convenient for short stops.

 Some streets in the East Village and Uptown present an opportunity for free parking.
 But remember, looking for a vacant spot can be time consuming and stressful.
 In addition, you may want to consider the safety of your vehicle.
 If you do chose to utilize street parking beware of the street signs.
-They can be confusing and believe us, you will get ticketed for not following the vague New York rules.
+They can be confusing and believe us, you will get ticketed for not following the vague New York signs.
 Do not park anywhere near a fire hydrant.
-The fine is $115 and it is nearly impossible to know how far away you should be.
+The fine is high and it is nearly impossible to know how far away you should be.
 If you park incorrectly you risk the chance of being ticketed or towed.
 It is our recommendation to be safe and utilize one of New York's many parking lots.We suggest to you BestParking.Com, where you may conveniently search for lots by neighborhood, compare rates and guarantee your parking spot in advance.

 Back to the top